 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank the member for his question. (interpretation ends) First of all, when it comes to medical travel, we do understand that it can be stressful, it can be draining on Nunavummiut.
-The Department of Health makes efforts to make sure that medical travellers are taken care of from when they leave their home community, to where they travel to their destination, and then on the way back.

-We understand that for medical travellers who are on longer-term stays, say, for example, cancer treatment, that there are additional supports that are needed, and we do provide supports in terms of, for example, finding apartments, assisting with finding apartments for longer stays.
+I also thank the member for that question. (interpretation ends) First of all, when it comes to medical travel, we do understand that it can be stressful; it can be draining on Nunavummiut.
+The Department of Health makes efforts to make sure that medical travellers are taken care of from when they leave their home community to where they travel to their destination and then on the way back.
+We understand that for medical travellers who are on longer-term stays, let's say, for example, cancer treatment, there are additional supports that are needed and we do provide supports in terms of, for example, assisting with finding apartments for longer stays.

 In terms of second escorts, there is a policy in place.
-The medical travel policy applies, so there is a process in place for requesting a second escort.
-It is closely tied; there's a connection to the Non-Insured Health Benefits Program.
-Through that, the policies and procedures we have in place, the Non-Insured Health Benefits guidelines tend to be more restrictive around provision of escorts than the Department of Health would like to be.
-So there are some cases where we will approve additional escorts, even though strictly speaking, they are not funded under the Non-Insured Health Benefits Program.

-There's a process in place to request the second escort, and we consider all requests seriously. (interpretation) Thank you, Mr. Speaker.
+The Medical Travel Policy applies, so there is a process in place for requesting a second escort.
+There's a connection to the Non-Insured Health Benefits program through the policies and procedures we have in place.
+The Non-Insured Health Benefits guidelines tend to be more restrictive around provision of escorts than the Department of Health would like to be.
+There are some cases where we will approve additional escorts, even though, strictly speaking, they are not funded under the Non-Insured Health Benefits program.
+There's a process in place to request the second escort and we consider all requests seriously. (interpretation) Thank you, Mr. Speaker.